Course Catalog

 PREREQUISITE: Teacher Recommendation based on classroom performance

 This class builds on the in-depth literature study begun in English 9 Honors.
 Students study world literature, with an emphasis on developing sophisticated interpretations and complex essays.
 Students should be strong writers and enjoy the challenge of reading lengthier and more difficult texts.
-Students are expected to be active pa339rticipants in class discussion to illustrate their understanding of complex themes.
+Students are expected to be active participants in class discussion to illustrate their understanding of complex themes.
 Students continue their study of sophisticated vocabulary.
 There is required summer reading assignment for this course.

-English 10 Regents *
+English 10*

 1 Year, 1 Credit